Shot clock: Background

 The NBA had problems attracting fans (and positive media coverage) before the shot clock's inception.
-Teams in the lead were running out the clock, passing the ball incessantly.
-The trailing team could do nothing but commit fouls to recover possession following the free throw.
+Teams in the lead were running out the clock, passing the ball incessantly and turning games into low-energy and defensive stalemates.
+The trailing team could do nothing but attempt to rebound or commit fouls to recover possession following a free throw.
 Frequent low-scoring games with many fouls bored fans.
 The most extreme case occurred on November 22, 1950, when the Fort Wayne Pistons defeated the Minneapolis Lakers by a record-low score of 19–18, including 3–1 in the fourth quarter.
 The Pistons held the ball for minutes at a time without shooting (they attempted 13 shots for the game) to limit the impact of the Lakers' dominant George Mikan.
 It led the St. Paul Dispatch to write, "[The Pistons] gave pro basketball a great black eye."
 NBA President Maurice Podoloff said, "In our game, with the number of stars we have, we of necessity run up big scores."
 A few weeks after the Pistons/Lakers game, the Rochester Royals and Indianapolis Olympians played a six-overtime game with only one shot in each overtime: in each overtime period, the team that had the ball first held it for the entirety of the period before attempting a last-second shot.
 The NBA tried several rule changes in the early 1950s to speed up the game and reduce fouls before eventually adopting the shot clock.